 areas of expertise

-Craig B. Whitney is a partner in the Litigation group, with a focus on copyright, trademark and trade secret disputes.
+Craig B. Whitney is a partner in the Litigation group, with a focus on copyright, trademark, false advertising and trade secret disputes.

-Mr. Whitney handles copyright, trademark, trade secret, right of publicity, false advertising and patent disputes, protecting valuable intellectual property rights from would-be infringers and defending clients against wrongful accusations of infringement.
-He also advises clients on brand management and licensing.
+Mr. Whitney represents corporate and individual clients in a wide range of industries, including media, technology, publishing, apparel, pharmaceuticals, cosmetics, finance, art, entertainment and design.
+He handles copyright, trademark, right of publicity, false advertising, trade secret and patent disputes, protecting valuable intellectual property rights from would-be infringers and defending clients against wrongful accusations of infringement.
+Mr. Whitney also advises clients on brand management and licensing.
 He oversees internal and administrative intellectual property investigations and class action litigation defense.
-Mr Whitney prosecutes domestic and foreign trademark applications as well.
-He actively assists clients in navigating the rapidly evolving landscape of intellectual property law.
+Mr Whitney prosecutes domestic and foreign trademark applications and actively assists clients in navigating the rapidly evolving landscape of intellectual property law.

-Mr. Whitney’s representative work includes a landmark victory clarifying copyright fair use and parody on behalf of several well-known musicians; a defense win dismissing copyright infringement claims brought by a putative class of attorneys against the leading legal research websites; a favorable outcome for a high-end beauty products company in a trademark and trade dress action against a manufacturer of knock-off products; a district and appellate court decision dismissing all claims by a proposed class against an international bank for alleged violations of, among other things, the Federal False Marking Act, RICO and the CAN-SPAM Act; and counseling prominent art museums and galleries on domestic and international copyright issues.
+Mr. Whitney’s representative work includes lead trial counsel on a high-profile false advertising case between two telecommunication giants; a series of successful outcomes pursuing false advertising claims against product review websites; a landmark victory clarifying copyright fair use and parody on behalf of several well-known musicians; a defense win dismissing copyright infringement claims brought by a putative class of attorneys against the leading legal research websites; a favorable outcome for a high-end beauty products company in a trademark and trade dress action against a manufacturer of knock-off products; a district and appellate court decision dismissing all claims by a proposed class against an international bank for alleged violations of, among other things, the Federal False Marking Act, RICO and the CAN-SPAM Act; and counseling prominent art museums and galleries on domestic and international copyright issues.

-Mr. Whitney is a graduate of Cornell University (BS) and Harvard Law School (JD, cum laude).
+Mr. Whitney is the Chair of the Copyright Law Committee of the American Intellectual Property Law Association (AIPLA).
+He is a graduate of Cornell University (BS) and Harvard Law School (JD, cum laude).
 Following law school, he clerked for the Honorable Stephen V. Wilson in the United States District Court of the Central District of California.
 He is admitted to practice in New York and California.

 awards & recognition